Pirates vs. Cubs Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 53 hits with seven doubles, nine home runs, 39 walks and 24 RBI.
+- Andrew McCutchen has seven doubles, nine home runs, 41 walks and 24 RBI (55 total hits).
 He's also stolen seven bases.

 McCutchen Recent Games